influxdata/docs-v2/content/v2.0/query-data/execute-queries.md

 5. [InfluxDB API](#influxdb-api)

 ## Data Explorer
-Flux queries can be built, executed, and visualized in InfluxDB UI's Data Explorer.
+Queries can be built, executed, and visualized in InfluxDB UI's Data Explorer.

 ![Data Explorer with Flux](/img/flux-data-explorer.png)